iammichaelbryan/Snake-Game/README.md

 A classic Snake game implemented in Java with Swing.

 ## Introduction
+This project is a personal homage to the classic Snake Game, which I frequently played on my first phone, a Nokia 3100.
+Inspired by nostalgia and a desire to understand the mechanics behind the game, I decided to recreate it.
+This project not only allowed me to delve into game development but also helped me understand the intricacies of object-oriented programming and event-driven programming in Java.

 This project is a simple yet entertaining implementation of the classic Snake game.
 The player controls a snake that moves around the screen, eating apples to grow longer while avoiding collisions with itself and the screen borders.